nafisalawalidris/Databases-and-SQL-for-Data-Science-with-Python/README.md

 *   Close the database connection

 SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
 SQLite is the most widely deployed SQL database engine in the world.

+## Objectives

+After completing this lab you will be able to:

+*   Perform simplified database access using SQL "magic"